April 11, 2009

 September 1981 through September 1983

-I moved into a different Way Home with five other believers in Cleveland, Ohio, to begin my apprenticeship year for the 13th Way Corps, embarking upon my second attempt.
+In September 1981, I moved to Cleveland, Ohio, into a different Way Home with five other believers, to begin my apprenticeship year for the 13th Way Corps, embarking upon my second attempt.
 I had been invited to Cleveland by my 1978-'79 WOW Branch Coordinator who had recently graduated from the 8th Way Corps.
 He was like a brother to me.
 Surely, he could help me succeed with my Corps calling.

 I gave up alcohol (for the most part) and put an end to the undisclosed promiscuity.
 But still, every fiber in my being continued silently screaming in rebellion against starting the Corps process over.
 I interpreted my internal turmoil as temptation to not perform my duty of carrying out my calling.
 I expressed this in counsel with Way leadership who confirmed that it was my duty to "pay my vows" of my Corps pledge regardless of my internal misgivings.
 At that time, I believed that to disobey leadership was to disobey God.
 And I had to obey God.